deanpatel2/deanpatel2.github.io/work.md

 As a senior member of the team of 6 interns, I also managed deliverables and communicated progress and results with other teams across the 50+ person company, working with both managers and coders.

->Takeaway: GlobalIDs gave me a taste of project management along with an unparalleled exposure to solving real world data science problems where scalability was paramount.
+>GlobalIDs gave me a taste of project management along with an unparalleled exposure to solving real world data science problems where scalability was paramount.

 ## Nuvera
 #### Data Analysis Co-op